 Extensive Deal Flow Sourcing Network and National Presence.
 Medley's experience and reputation in the market has enabled it to consistently generate attractive private debt opportunities.
 As a seasoned provider of private debt, Medley is often sought out as a preferred partner, both by portfolio companies and other financing providers.
 Generally, as much as half of Medley's annual origination volume comes from repeat and referral channels.
 Medley seeks to avoid broadly marketed and syndicated deals.
 We will leverage Medley's offices on both coasts to maximize our national origination capabilities and direct calling efforts.
 Medley filters through as many as 800 transactions annually through its origination efforts and targets between 25 and 35 transactions for execution.
-As of December 31, 2011, Medley had an attractive pipeline of transactions consisting of \$274 million of deal volume across 16 investments in a range of sectors, including industrials and transportation, energy and natural resources, financials and real estate.
 Finally, Medley has a broad network of relationships with national, regional and local bankers, lawyers, accountants and consultants that plays an important role in the origination process.

 Risk Management.
-We will continue the successful asset management process employed by Medley over the last nine years.
+We will continue the asset management process employed by Medley over the last ten years.
 In particular, our investment transactions will be diversified by company type, asset type, transaction size, industry and geography.
 We will utilize a systematic underwriting process involving rigorous due diligence, third-party reports and multiple investment committee (discussed below) approvals.
 Following the closing of each transaction, the Adviser will implement a proprietary, dynamic monitoring system for regularly updating issuer financial, legal, industry and exit analysis, along with other relevant information.
-At the same time, checks and balances to the asset management process will be provided by third parties, including, as applicable, the following: forensic accountants, valuation specialists, legal counsel, fund administrators and loan servicers.
+At the same time, checks and balances to the asset management process will be provided by third parties, including, as applicable, the following: valuation specialists, legal counsel and loan servicers.